 - People seeking my opinion sought and listening to my ideas – not having this is truly demotivating

 Ten is a nice round number, but there are no wrongs and rights here.
 List as many as you like.
 Think about what makes you happy, what makes you laugh, what makes you feel proud, what fires you up and what gives you energy.

 I suggest you keep to somewhere around this number.
 It’s fine if you stop short, but any more might be a little too many to handle for what happens next.

 Your factors might look a little out of place in your job, to begin with, but go with it for a while and come back to them after a day or two.
 Modify if you like, and temper them if you’ve really gone overboard.

 The very act of creating such a list can be motivating in itself.
 What am I looking for?
 What do I already have?
 Where might small changes make a difference?
 Who can help me?

 Of course, having such a list doesn’t guarantee anything; but it does give you some structure and some clarity of what a simple phrase like ‘I want to be motivated’ means.

 So write your list.
-Copy mine, mix the two, whatever works best.
+Copy mine, mix the two, or whatever works best.
 What matters is to think hard about how and why your points motivate you.
-If you write money, promotion or self-development that’s fine but be sure you really, really know why they are motivators and how they motivate you on a day to day basis.
-More money comes from a higher paid job, but a higher paid job only comes if you are doing well in someone else’s eyes, so you need the motivation to do a great job – how do you get that – revisit your list
+If you write money, promotion or self-development that’s fine but be sure you really, really know why they are motivators and how they motivate you on a day-to-day basis.
+More money comes from a higher-paid job, but a higher-paid job only comes if you are doing well in someone else’s eyes, so you need the motivation to do a great job – how do you get that – revisit your list